 I have met a fantastic group of lovely bloggers on Facebook (Food Bloggers Central) and we have decided to do a blog hop to introduce you to some new faces and of course some delicious recipes.

-You are going to just going to love how quick and easy this Kelly's Kimchi Fried Rice recipe is to make.
-You are also going to love this recipe, even more, because it is a great way to use up all of those bits and bobs of refrigerator veggies that are looking for a new home.
+You are going to just going to love how quick and easy this recipe is to make.
+It is a great way to use up all of those bits and bobs of refrigerator veggies that are looking for a new home.
+Be sure to check out our recipe for Hong Kong Fried Rice.

 I had purchased a lifetime supply of kimchi in my refrigerator because of the big sale to celebrate "Korean Food Week" at the local "Park-n-Shop" here in Hong Kong.
 This was the perfect recipe to use up some of the inventory.
 I did not have many of the items that Kelly used in her recipe (edamame, onions, etc) here at home so had to make some exchanges and deletions but the results were amazing even with just 6 little ingredients.
 Yes just 6 little ingredients for an Asian inspired recipe!!!